MuhsinBashirrr/Python-Projects-for-Beginners-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details ReadmeUpdated.